-Energy per switching reduction becomes limited, about 19% reduction in a node-to-node basis in average.
-This is majorly achieved to fin/device depopulation, which also enabled the cell height reduction bringing a scaling of wire and cell related capacitances.
-We also assume that design-technology-co-optimization (DTCO) constructs such as contact-over-active, single diffusion break, etc, as described in[4][7], will further reduce the standard cell width, which is assumed at a scale of ×0.9 in a node-to-node basis on top of conventional CPP scaling.
-Raw gate density is improved by around ×1.4 in a node-to-node basis until 2027 with a slow-down in area scaling between 2024 and 2027.
-Switching to vertical GAA structure (VGAA) will also allow CPP-grid reduction for the NAND2 standard cell from 3 to 2 thanks to the fact that the source/drain nodes of the device can be placed in different levels due to efficient layout.
-Similarly, SRAM height can be efficiently laid-out in 8 device grids using a vertical device architecture instead of 10 device grids using a lateral device architecture.
-After 2030 it is expected that 3D scaling by sequential/stacked integration (full-scale 3DVLSI) would maintain the scaling of the number of functions per unit cube.
+Energy per switching reduction is forecasted to become limited, about 11% reduction on a node-to-node basis on average.
+This is mostly achieved by fin/device depopulation, which also enables the cell height reduction bringing a scaling of wire and cell related capacitances.
+We also consider that DTCO constructs such as contact-over-active, single diffusion break, etc., as described in [4][10], will further reduce the standard cell width in 2020, $\times 0.9$ relative to the 2018 reference on top of conventional gate pitch scaling.
+Routed gate density is improved by around $\times 1.3$ on a node-to-node basis until

+2025.
+After 2031 it is expected that 3D scaling by sequential/stacked integration (full-scale 3DVLSI) would further maintain the scaling of the number of functions per unit cube.

 4.4.
-SYSTEM-ON-CHIP (SoC) PPA METRICS
+SYSTEM-ON-CHIP (SOC) PPA METRICS

-Thanks to standard cell and bitcell density improving in a node-to-node basis, it a possible to integrate more function in a given SoC footprint.
-The footprint for integration is assumed to be fixed at 80mm^2 across generations.
-Therefore, amount of memory as well as graphical processing unit (GPU) processors follow the density scaling of bitcell and standard cell, respectively, and provided the trend for more parallel architectures.
-On the other hand, number of central processing units (CPUs) per node is determined to reach the assumed node-to-node throughput scaling of $1.7 \times$, which is a target provided by the Systems and Architectures IFT.
-In other words less improvements in the system clock frequency will mean a need for more CPUs to reach the thruput target.
-The number of GPUs and CPUs in 2017 are also provided by the Systems and Architectures IFT.
+Due to standard cell and bitcell density improving on a node-to-node basis, it is possible to integrate more functions in a given SoC footprint.
+The footprint for mobile SoC integration is assumed to be fixed at 80mm^2 across generations.
+Therefore, the amount of memory as well as graphical processing unit (GPU) processors follow the density scaling of SRAM and standard cell, respectively, and if the trend for more parallel architectures continues.
+On the other hand, the number of central processing units (CPUs) per node is determined based on assumed node-to-node throughput scaling of $1.7\times$, which is a target provided by the Systems and Architectures IFT.
+In other words less improvement in the system clock frequency will mean a need for more CPUs to reach the throughput target.

-Thanks to device-over-device stacking as well as 3D VLSI, SoC footprint scaling factor for the same function can still be maintained at a scale of $\times 0.72$ in average in a node-to-node basis.
+Thanks to advances in DTCO, lateral nanosheets, followed by device-over-device stacking (e.g. P-over-N) and 3D VLSI, SoC footprint scaling factor for the same function can still be maintained at a scale of $\times 0.72$ in a node-to-node basis on average across 2020 and 2034.

-Integration capacity of logic technology is shown in Table MM-11.
-The amount of NAND2-eq standard cell density as well as bitcell density are shown in Figure MM-3.
-Number of CPU and GPU cores are shown in Figure MM-4.
+Integration capacity of logic technology is shown in Figure MM-5 (amount of NAND2-equivalent standard cell density as well as bitcell density).
+Number of CPU and GPU cores are shown in Figure MM-6.